 Immunotherapy helps your own immune system better fight cancer.
-This type of treatment is sometimes called biologic therapy.
+This type of treatment is a type of biologic therapy.
 For this treatment, medicines are used to make the immune system find and kill cancer cells.

 Immunotherapy might be an option if: